Global Financing of Africa’s Energy Sector

 This total energy-related financing fluctuated between EUR 8.7 billion per annum in 2014 and a high of EUR 21 billion per annum in 2015.

 Note: Excludes African national government spending and African development finance institutions.

 The data available for analysis shows that EU Institutions and Member States have played a central role in the international community’s efforts to assist Africa with achieving SDG7.
-From 2014 to 2019, they accounted for almost half (EUR 11.1 billion) of the EUR 24.4 billion total international ODA commitments made to SDG7 on the continent.
-Non-EU multilaterals were also significant funders (EUR 8.4 billion) – although EU member states are significant financiers of these institutions – while the rest of the world accounted for the remaining 20%, equal to less than half the amount committed over the period by the EU and its Member States.
+From 2014 to 2020, they accounted for 31% (EUR 13.8 billion) of the EUR 44.2 billion total international ODA commitments made to SDG7-compliant projects on the continent.
+Non-EU multilaterals were also significant funders (EUR 18.8 billion) – although EU member states are significant financiers of these institutions – while the rest of the world (excluding African MDBs and DFIs) accounted for the 11%, equal to less than half the amount committed over the period by the EU and its Member States.